-Event in which you complete: Grand Prix Show Jumper
+Event in which you compete: Grand Prix Show Jumper

 Hometown: New York, NY and Wellington, FL, USA.